aesirkth/AESIR-Mjollnir-Simulations/Documentation/aerodynamics_model.md

 ![](../Data/tralljok16-Oct-2024/gifs/sim(1).gif)

-This paper will treat the modelling of the aerodynamic moments around a flying body using a tensor-based approach.
+This article will treat the modelling of the aerodynamic moments around a flying body using a tensor-based approach.
 The method described takes into account the geometry of the body and the non-linearity of lifting moments distributed along its sides, though it does not take into account any fluid-mechanics interaction between different